devanfer02/ratemyubprof/README.md

 ## Development Setup

-You can use [devcontainer](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) to setup project development, just make sure you have installed docker already!.
+You can use [devcontainer](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) to setup project development, just make sure you have installed docker already!
+Some commands that need root access like `docker` cli and running unit test (use `testcontainer-go`)need root access in devcontainer so make sure you run it with sudo if needed.

 1. Clone the repository:
 ```zsh